MythicAgents/Medusa/README.md

 ## Python Versions

-The Python 3.8 version of the agent uses an AES256 HMAC implementation written with built-in libraries (adapted from [here](https://github.com/boppreh/aes)), removing the need for any additional dependencies beyond a standard install.
+Both versions of the Medusa agent use an AES256 HMAC implementation written with built-in libraries (adapted from [here](https://github.com/boppreh/aes)), removing the need for any additional dependencies beyond a standard Python install.
 As such the agent should operate across Windows, Linux and macOS hosts.

-Unlike the Python 3.8, the Python 2.7 agent _does_ use an additional dependency to handle encryption, namely the `cryptography` library.
-This is pre-installed on macOS (on the Big Sur host I tested on at least), so both python versions of the agent should work OOTB.

 ### Py2 vs Py3 Commands

 Within the `Payload_Type/Medusa/agent_code` directory, you will see `base_agent` files with both `py2` and `py3` suffixes.
 Likewise, similar file extensions can be seen for individual function files too.

-These are read by the `builder.py` script to firstly select the right base Python version of the Medusa agent. `builder.py` will then include commands that are specific to the chosen version.
-In the case, where a command only has a `.py` extension, this will be used by default, with the assumption being that no alternative code is needed between the Py2 and Py3.
+These are read by the `builder.py` script to firstly select the right base Python version of the Medusa agent. `builder.py` will then include commands that are specific to the chosen python version.
+In the case where a command only has a `.py` extension, this will be used by default, with the assumption being that no alternative code is needed between the Py2 and Py3 versions.

 ## Supported C2 Profiles